jonathancross/jc-docs/Software_Hashes.md

 ### How is this information useful?

-You can use the hashes (aka "digest" values) above to check if a file you downloaded matches the one I ([Jonathan Cross](https://github.com/jonathancross)) downloaded.
+You can use the hashes (aka "digest" or "digital fingerprint" values) above to check if a file you downloaded matches the one I ([Jonathan Cross](https://github.com/jonathancross)) downloaded.
 If you find a mismatch, **[please let me know](https://github.com/jonathancross/jc-docs/issues/new?title=Feedback:%20Software_Hashes)** immediately.

 ### How does this list provide security?